 For questions about the English Department's internship program, please contact the Department's Internship Coordinator, Saher Alam, at firstname.lastname@example.org.

 Saint Louis University offers both undergraduate and graduate degrees at its campus in Madrid, where hundreds of students from the United States and around the world study each year.

 With English as its primary (but not its only) classroom language, SLU-Madrid is the ideal place to get a feel for the international world, acquaint yourself with the national culture of Spain, and continue to participate in the shared vision of Jesuit education.

-Spending a semester or a full year abroad, you will be able to take courses in the core as well as in a variety of concentrations, including English, Film Studies, Spanish, Communication, and International Studies.
+Spending a semester or a full year abroad, you will be able to take courses that satisfy your College or School's core requirements as well as courses in a variety of majors including English, Film Studies, Spanish, Communication, and International Studies.

-- Courses in Madrid often include trips to London, Paris, Rome, and other natural and cultural sites in Europe.
+- Courses in Madrid often include trips to London, Paris, Rome, and other natural and cultural sites across Europe.

 - Classes are small.

-- Course offerings in English and Film Studies are strong.
+- Course offerings in English and Film Studies are robust.

-- Since SLU students in Madrid and St. Louis have the same course requirements, you will not have any difficulty fitting a term abroad into your plan of study or transferring credits, as is often the case with study-abroad programs sponsored by other institutions.
+- Since SLU students in Madrid and St. Louis have the same course requirements, you will not have any difficulty fitting a term abroad into your plan of study or transferring credits.

-The University offers more than a dozen other programs of study abroad.
+The University offers more than a dozen other study abroad programs.
 For further information please visit SLU's Study Abroad webpage.